 However, not all devs know that you can use it to run deployments or check the status of your delivery pipelines.
 This article will tell you how to configure your Slack application to use it as a deploy bot in your projects.

-The process of integrating Slack with BuddyWorks is described here.
+INFO: The process of integrating Slack with BuddyWorks is described here.